You may wish to read an introduction to this section first.

 walls, aqueducts, cisterns, and private dwellings.
 Colt Hoare

-* In 1558 Tommaso Fazello, a Dominican prior at Palermo and the author of the first printed history of Sicily, correctly identified the location of many ancient towns.
+* In 1558 Tommaso Fazello, a Dominican prior in Palermo and the author of the first printed history of Sicily, correctly identified the location of many ancient towns.

 The so-called Gymnasium (reconstructed)